RJauslin/PatPilr/README.md

 ```

-the PR2 database https://github.com/pr2database/pr2database as its own function which load the last reference database.
+The PR2 database https://github.com/pr2database/pr2database as its own function which load the last reference database.

 ``` r